 Keep in mind, even if you are still connected to the grid, a solar + battery solution will significantly reduce your reliance on your utility (while also providing energy savings) without the added complication and cost of engineering a fully disconnected off-grid solution.
 At the end of the day, it’s possible to reach net-zero electricity use — or even be net-positive — without physically disconnecting from the grid, and it’s a lot easier on your wallet.

 On the flip side, in a new construction scenario in an undeveloped area, going solar with battery backup can amount to huge savings compared to what it might cost to have the utility run power to the site…depending on its location.
 If you’re already off-grid, a Powerwall is also better solution than a lead-acid battery because of its capacity and longevity.

-Tesla is currently ramping up their production lines to meet the surge of demand for Powerwall batteries.
-Right now, the wait time for a Powerwall is around 3 to 4 months.
-In most circumstances it will be installed with your solar system, so we will schedule those installations to happen together.
+It is important to remember that installation of a Powerwall requires design and permits so it does take a couple weeks at a minimum to get everything sorted.
+In most circumstances the Powerwall will be installed with your solar system, so we will schedule those installations to happen together.

 Unless there are unforeseen complications, installing a Powerwall takes about one day.
 In most cases, we’ll be installing the battery with your solar system which shouldn’t extend the installation time for you.

 After seeing the price of a Powerwall, you might be tempted to try a DIY Powerwall solution or find a DIY Powerwall kit online.
 We want to advise heavily against this option.
 Installing a Powerwall or other battery storage system involves the knowledge of a trained and experienced professional electrician and an electrical permit for your local jurisdiction.